wischmcj/canopyHydrodynamics/paper/source/paper.md

 In the calculation of canopy coverage area, we compute [alpha shapes](https://en.wikipedia.org/wiki/Alpha_shape) surrounding canopy boundary points [^1], rather than the traditional circular regions.
 This approach provides a more precise, often lower, estimate of canopy coverage compared to a circular approximation; an important consideration when assessing throughfall distribution in sparse branch networks.

-[^1]: A note on terminology: For a given set of points, the alpha shape with the lowest curvature coefficient thus, tightest fit, is referred to as a concave hull.
+[^1]: A note on terminology: For a given set of points, the alpha shape with the lowest curvature coefficient thus, tightest fit, is refered to as a concave hull.

 # Future Direction